fccoelho/epigrass/docs/source/using.rst

 SIR with immunity wane                   *SIRS*    *SIRS_s*
 ======================================== ========= ===========

 A description of these models can be found in the chapter *Epidemiological modeling*.
-The stochastic models use *Poisson* distribution as default for the number of new cases (*L(t+1)*).
-Besides these, the user may define his/her own model and access by the protect word Custom.
+The stochastic versions of models use *Poisson* distribution as default for the number of new cases (*L(t+1)*), They are not full stochastic models.
+Besides these, the user may define his/her own model and access it by setting **modtype = Custom**.

 Part 3: MODEL PARAMETERS
 ------------------------